lubeda/EspHoMaTriXv2/README.md

 **show_dow** (optional, bool): draw the day of week rindicator on the bottom of the clock screen.
 Disable, e.g., if you want larger fonts, defaults to true.

+**blend_steps** (optional, int): on screen transition you can blend in the new screen, a value of 16 works nice, defaults 0.

 **time_component** (required, ID): ID of the time component.
 The display shows `!t!` until the time source is valid.

 **default_font** (required, ID): ID of the default font